3ie at the 9th AfrEA International Conference 2019

 How to improve the capacity training you provide or receive

 Facilitators: Candice Morkel, CLEAR-AA; Rose Namara, Uganda Management Institute; Sunet Jordaan, Africa Centre for Evidence

-Facilitators will provide an overview of the main concepts underpinning the value of using adult learning approaches, and use examples of real-life applications with lessons about how to improve participant selection, training, implementation, monitoring, evaluation and learning.
-Participants will get a chance to apply their learning to an evaluation capacity development scenario and discuss what works and what doesn’t.
+We also organised a workshop on improving capacity development approaches using adult learning principles.
+Facilitators provided an overview of the main concepts underpinning the value of using adult learning approaches, and use examples of real-life applications with lessons about how to improve participant selection, training, implementation, monitoring, evaluation and learning.
+Participants had a chance to apply their learning to an evaluation capacity development scenario and discuss what worked and what does not.

 Workshop on improving evidence uptake and use: how to monitor, measure and report evidence impact